-Portal frame and cantilever style overhead gantry support structures within the clear zone shall be protected, from vehicle impact, by a traffic barrier.
+Portal frame and cantilever style overhead gantry support structures within the 10 m minimum clear zone shall be protected, from vehicle impact, by a traffic barrier.

-The clear zone shall be as defined in the department's Road Planning and Design Manual, Edition 2, Volume 3: Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers.
+The clear zone shall be as defined in the department's Road Planning and Design Manual (2nd Edition), Volume 3 Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers.